 Explore new ways to be mentally and physically active

 Pursuing your hobbies or rediscovering your passions has never been easier.
 With Boomerang, older adults can register for over 250 online workshops a month in areas of their interest.
-Join creative workshops, learn to cook new dishes, or get active in virtual yoga classes.
 Our online workshops are led by passionate hosts to help you explore your interests.

 Sign up for Boomerang